ptrsr/pi-ci/README.md

 ```

 ## Tips
+- Do not forget to set a password for `root` and disable `PermitRootLogin` in the `/etc/ssh/sshd_config` for security.
 - Do not stop or kill the Docker container while the VM is running, this **WILL** corrupt the image!
 - Make sure to regularly back up the `distro.qcow2` image.